 2. Backlinks Number & Quality

 Backlinks are one of the top ranking factors for your site.
-By focusing on their quality and quantity, you are bound to improve your SEO results.
+By focusing on their quality and quantity, you are bound to improve your SEO performance.
 Don’t expect to get high-quality backlinks immediately.
 Acquiring them takes time.

 If you’ve been implementing your SEO tactics for a while and haven’t seen any improvements in the backlink department, you need to adjust your approach.